backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 ## <center>Random Forest</center>

 ### Feature Selection
-Here, I will be using a cross validated recursive feature selection method to help ensure that any deeper relationships between the features do not go unnoticed.
+Here, I will use a cross validated recursive feature selection method to help ensure that any deeper relationships between the features do not go unnoticed.

 ```python